kevinwatson/hobbyist-radio-book/020-chapter-01.md

 * **Single Side Band (SSB)**: An AM signal that transmits on either the lower or upper band of a frequency (left to right)
 * **Spectrum**: A range of frequencies
 * **Squelch**: A radio function which mutes the speaker when no signal is detected
-* **Standing Wave Ratio (SWR)**: A measure of how well an antenna is matched to its transmission radio frequency voltage
+* **Standing Wave Ratio (SWR)**: A measurement of how well an antenna is matched to its transmission radio frequency voltage
 * **Transceiver**: A radio that can both receive and transmit on one or more frequencies
 * **Transmit**: Processing and then sending a radio signal
 * **Ultra High Frequency (UHF)**: Frequencies between 300 megahertz (MHz) and 3 gigahertz (GHz)